trycourier/courier-android/Docs/PushNotifications.md

 ### Manual Notification Tracking

-This is how you can tell Courier when notification have been delivered on your device.
+This is how you can tell Courier when a notification has been delivered or clicked in your app.
 If you are using `CourierService` and `CourierActivity`, this is done automatically.

 ```kotlin
 lifecycleScope.launch {